robertmuth/Cwerg/FrontEndC/README.md

-# C-Lite Frontend For Cwerg
+# C-Lite Frontend For Cwerg (Deprecated)

 This simplified C compiler frontend was the original starting point of the Cwerg project.

 Most of the heavy lifting is done by Eli Bendersky's (pycparser)[https://github.com/eliben/pycparser] lexer/parser for C99.

 This component is unlikely to get much love in the foreseeable future.
 If you are looking for something more mature, you might save yourself some time by looking at the survey of other C-compilers which  can be found below.

 ## Project Status

 * the supported part of the C language is whatever is in `TestData/*c` (this implies that the development is test driven) Expect the following **not** to work
   * typedefs
   * bitfields
   * vararg (except for limited support of printf)
   * post --/++
 * the canonicalizer is already useful.
 It transforms C programs into equivalents programs that use a smaller subset of the C language.
   For example, canonicalized programs do not use pre/post in-/decrement and do not have for or while loops.
 * translate.py contains a somewhat hacky Cwerg backend

 Note: the tests in this directory are only testing the canonicalizer